 access denied message.

-Following are several options for doing so, based on the specific requirements.
+Following are several options for doing so.

 To deny access to the message body's ServiceControl HTTP API, use URLACL.
 This can serve in extreme cases to hide the message body completely.

 To prevent access to the ServiceControl HTTP API

 http:/, add an additional URLACL setting.
 Any calls to get a message body will fail with an HTTP 503 error ("Service Unavailable").

 For more information, see also ServiceControl: Configure the URI.

 For a more fine-grained limitation on message body visibility of specific properties, encrypt message properties that are sensitive (e.g. credit card numbers).

 An example of how to set encryption for specific message properties can be viewed in the encryption sample.

 ServiceControl uses an embedded RavenDB database to store its data.
 This database is managed internally by ServiceControl and it is not intended for direct access or usage.
 By default, the database is located on the same machine as the ServiceControl instance.
 A different location (local or network path) for the database files can be selected.

 Access to the location of the database files enables full access to the database contents, so take great care to ensure the database location is secure from unauthorized access and tampering.